Table of Contents

 Inbound calls indicate to phone calls that are received by a business or organization from external parties such as customers, clients, or prospects.
 These calls are initiated by individuals who want to make inquiries, seek assistance, place orders, or engage in any form of communication with the company.

 Inbound calls are typically handled by customer service representatives or call center agents who are trained to provide support, answer questions, resolve issues, or offer information to the callers.
-These calls can cover a wide range of topics, including product inquiries, technical support, billing questions, complaints, or general assistance.
+These calls can cover a wide range of topics, including product inquiries, technical support, billing questions, call tracking, complaints, or general assistance.

-Companies often set up dedicated phone lines or contact centers to manage inbound calls effectively.
+Companies often set up dedicated phone lines or contact management to manage inbound calls effectively.
 They may also utilize interactive voice response (IVR) systems, which allow callers to navigate through a menu of options or speak to specific departments or individuals based on their needs.
 Additionally, inbound calls can be recorded for quality assurance purposes or to gather customer feedback and insights.

 Inbound and outbound calling